Dale View at Cotterill Farm

 Cottage | 2 bedrooms | sleeps 4

-The cottage is located just one easy drive off the main Buxton to Ashbourne artery road, making it extremely well located, being very easy to access within 30 minutes drive most of the extraordinary number of attractions within the Peak District.
-It is also an assolutely superb base for walking being so close to the favoured walking areas of the district.
+The cottage is located just one easy mile long drive off the main Buxton to Ashbourne artery road, making it extremely well located, being very easy to access within 30 minutes drive most of the extraordinary number of attractions within the Peak District.
+It is also an absolutely superb base for walking being so close to the favoured walking areas of the district.

 |Size||Sleeps up to 4, 2 bedrooms|